 During the screening, health care professionals will identify if participants are at risk for diabetes with a finger-stick test for glucose (sugar) levels, a blood pressure check and a questionnaire for diabetes risks factors.

-"The earlier that diabetes and pre-diabetes are detected, the sooner individuals
+"The earlier that diabetes and pre-diabetes are detected, the sooner individuals can take important steps toward preventing complications or further progression of the disease," O'Leary said.

 Following Friday's launch at the Pittsfield Senior Center, other clinics will be held on Wednesday, Aug.
 8, at Rose Manor; Friday, Aug.
 31, at the Pittsfield Senior Center; and Wednesday, Sept.
 12 at Berkshire Town and Colum bia Arms.
 All screenings will run from 7:30 to 9 a.m.